lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

    practices when considering candidates for positions and promotions.
 3. Endorse immediate open publishing, favouring publications in journals that are 100% open access.
-4. Endorse posting of preprints in recognised preprint servers to avoid publishing delays that are detrimental to career progress for ECRs.
+4. Endorse posting of pre-prints in recognised pre-print servers to avoid publishing delays that are detrimental to career progress for ECRs.
 5. Endorse, support and promote the open publication of data and other